Lake Annecy from Talloires © French Moments

 The view from Bout du Lac (Natural Reserve) © French Moments

-Lake Annecy is surrounded by a number of iconic mountains which offers spectacular views over the lake and the surrounding summits of the French Alps.
+Lake Annecy is surrounded by several iconic mountains, which offer spectacular views over the lake and the surrounding summits of the French Alps.

 The Semnoz